 "Yeah, well you were never good at anything," she teased.

-James rolled his eyes.
+James smirked.
 "The Gryffindor Quidditch record states otherwise."

 Riley couldn't help but chuckle.
-"Look, with you and Lily now getting along, it…it just makes sense that so should Sirius and I. We buried the hatchet as Kay suggested and let go of old grudges."
+"Look, with you and Lily now getting along, it…it just makes sense that so should Sirius and I. We decided it was best to just let go of old grudges.
+Call it our New Year's resolution if you will."

 "And what, per se, are these old grudges you speak of?"
 Kay asked curiously.